 Certified compostable verse Certified home compostable

-Biodegradable material is not necessarily compostable but Compostable material is always biodegradable.
+Note that biodegradable material is not necessarily compostable but compostable material is always biodegradable.
 Biodegradable means the products will decompose in a microbial environment.
 There is no guarantee that it will completely degrade and no guarantee how long it will take to degrade.

-Our nil bin liner hold the following certifications for the above.
+Our nil bin liner hold the following certifications.

-To date, the NZ Government have released a statement assuring all New Zealanders that they have taken all concerns seriously, regarding Single-use plastic bags and will be phasing out single-use bags that are less than 70 microns including oxo-degradable, biodegradable and compostable by July 2019.
+To date, the NZ Government have released a statement assuring all New Zealanders that they have taken all concerns seriously, regarding Single-use plastic shopping bags and will be phasing out single-use bags by July 2019.
 There is still some debate on what this really means ie only certain types of degradable plastics or compostable etc.

 This comes out of the NZ Packaging Declaration pressuring companies to change to compostable or re-usable packaging by 2025.